 In 1999 Pekka Leppänen acquires Makron’s machinery manufacturing business and the Makron name.
 Machinery production factory in Estonia is launched.
 Makron continues to work as a contract manufacturer for Finnish project houses like Metso Panelboard, Valmet, Sandvik, Elematic and Makron Engineering.

 After the big growth leap, it was evident, based on customer input, that Makron needed to develop intelligent services to support the machinery production.
-Makron builds mechanical engineering, industrial automation, and installation and maintenance know-how to support the machine manufacturing.
-In 2006-2013 the know-how is established by acquiring automation company Elmont Oy, engineering and design company Mekateam Oy and co-owning the installations company Solmex Oy.
+Makron builds mechanical engineering, industrial automation, and installation and maintenance know-how.
+In 2006–2013 the know-how is established by acquiring automation company Elmont Oy, engineering and design company Mekateam Oy and co-owning the installations company Solmex Oy.

 In 2016 the A Promise to Complete brand is defined and one Makron building starts to simplify the company’s offering for customers and to bring the Makron professionals tighter together to complement each other.